Topbar search

 Speaking of decisions, how are new ideas brought to the table?
 Do they come from a centralized authority, from a visionary pastor or local board, or from the collective brainstorming of the members?
 How are new ideas vetted and how are they implemented?

-(C) Formal Processes.
+(C) Formal Process.

 When considering a congregation’s processes, it’s helpful to notice both the formal and the informal processes.
 Formal processes are prescribed and explicit.
 Their logics and structures are often explained in official documents such as constitutions.
 Examples: Tax-exempt financial arrangements, staff policies for hiring and evaluation, budgets, and hiring (calling) a new religious leader.

-(D) Informal Processes.
+(D) Informal Process

 Informal processes are those that are assumed, implicit, or perhaps they take place behind the scenes.
 Which processes are formalized and which are left to informal, self-organizing can vary significantly.
 Some examples might include: welcoming new members, how to get involved, or starting a new program.